This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 If you cannot log into your WordPress admin area or access your Settings section, then your login details need to be manually overriden.

 This involves logging into your server using FTP or cPanel’s File Manager and editing your wp-config.php file.
-If you need help with this, refer to the tutorial below:
+If you need help with this, go here:

 The wp-config.php file is a very important WordPress file.
-If you don’t want to edit code in your WordPress installation files or don’t feel confident making changes on server files, then contact your hosting company or a professional WordPress technical support service provider for help.
+If you don’t want to edit code in your WordPress installation files or don’t feel confident making changes on server files, then contact your web host or a professional WordPress technical support service provider for help.

 How To Manually Override Your WordPress Login Details